GCGCNStart

 • Assuming all doctors at an in-network hospital are in network

-• Ignoring prior authorization
+• Ignoring prior authorization or referral rules

-• Not checking labs, anesthesia, or imaging
+• Not checking labs, anesthesia, imaging, pathology, pharmacy, rehab, or DME

 Related hospital profiles